 An excellent high element for all ages and abilities.
 The Cargo Net is challenging but has so many options for climbing.
 Unlike a Rock Wall, you always have a hand hold and a foot hold which makes it simpler, but no less of a challenge.

 This combination climbing apparatus includes rock climbing holds, cargo nets, suspended tires, and ladders.
 It is a physically challenging as well as a visually interesting addition to your course.

-NOTE: This is a list of the most common elements built for new Challenge Courses by Adventure Experiences, Inc. If you are searching for a specific element not listed, please call or send a description or sketch for review.
+NOTE: This is a list of the most common elements built for new Challenge Courses by Adventure Construction, LLC.
+If you are searching for a specific element not listed, please call or send a description or sketch for review.